 We had the Sunday morning shows devoted to it.

-So I have I've been I've been trying to counter some of this with a uh alternative items in the news about the Iraq War, and I want to recommend uh two things to you.
+So I've been trying to counter some of this with alternative items in the news about the Iraq war.

-Uh Christopher Hitchens has just an excellent piece.
+Christopher Hitchens has just an excellent piece.

-This guy is is uh he he's carrying a load all by himself in a lot of ways out there in the mainstream press with his guest appearances at play because he gets invited a lot of places because they think he's a lib, and he is.
+This guy is carried a load all by himself in a lot of ways out there in the mainstream press with his guest appearances at PlayTheC.

-And he has a great piece at Opinionjournal.com today, which is the Wall Street Journal's free opinion site.
+And he has a great piece at opinionjournal.com today, which is the Wall Street Journal's free opinion site.

-Uh also we'll link to it at uh uh at Rushlimbaugh.com.
+Also, we'll link to it at rushlimbaugh.com.

 A guy named Thomas Lifson runs it.